alessandrojp/android-easy-checkout/README.md

   BillingContext context = new BillingContext(
                 context,
                 base64EncodedPublicKey,
-                BillingApi.VERSION_5, // It also supports version 3
+                BillingApi.VERSION_3, // It also supports api version 5
                 mActionHandler,
                 mEventHandler,
                 new SystemLogger() // If don't want to check the logs, you can just give null